This post may contain affiliate links.

 This high end spa resort also has a beach, outdoor pool, and an award-winning restaurant.
 Check out packages and prices for Kamalaya on their website.

-One of the best resorts in Thailand for couples, the Six Senses Samui is a laidback but extremely chic resort on a hilly headland at the northernmost point of Koh Samui.
+One of the best resorts in Thailand for couples, Six Senses Samui is a laidback but extremely chic resort on a hilly headland at the northernmost point of Koh Samui.

 Opt for a pool villa overlooking the Gulf of Siam, catch cocktail hour at the bar and watch the sunset over a meal at the award-winning Dining on the Rocks Restaurant.